Logging

 toggledbits

-on the forums and I'll give you an address. - DO NOT redact the log data other than to remove or mask passwords, API tokens, and other private data as described above.
+on the forums and I'll give you an address. - DO NOT redact the log data other than to remove or mask passwords, API tokens, and other personal or private data as described above.

 - DO let us know what time zone you are in.
 While there are hourly messages logged that contain this information, if you're posting a snippet and not transferring the whole log, we won't see those, so we need to understand what your local time is relative to the UTC times in the log file.